hps-nguyen/LoL-analysis/README.md

   frameborder="0"
 ></iframe>

+As we can see, mid-laners and bot-laners typically deal the most damage to champions by utilizing the resources they gain, primarily gold.
+Junglers and supports, on the other hand, focus more on supporting their teammates by facilitating resource gains and disrupting opponents, often sacrificing their own damage output.
+This difference in roles is reflected in the plot.

+For top-laners, their damage to champions per gold spent is slightly lower than that of bot-laners and mid-laners.
+This could be due to the fact that top-laners are usually the strongest champions (both offensively and defensively) at the start of the game, although there are exceptions depending on specific champions.
+As the game progresses, bot-laners and mid-laners become stronger through acquiring more items from the resources they gain, leading to them dealing much more damage during late-game combat.
+Additionally, top-laners often transition into 'tankers,' who absorb damage from enemy champions.
+Let's see if our data reflects this pattern in League of Legends games by observing the trend of damage dealt by top-laners, mid-laners, and bot-laners as the game length increases.

 #### Top, mid, bot-laners' damage to champions by game length

 <iframe
   src="assets/roles_gl_lines.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+It is observed that, on average, bot-laners relatively deal more damage to champions as the game progresses.
+While the data doesn't reflect our initial expectations regarding top-laners' early game damage, it does show that bot-laners and mid-laners are the roles that deal the most damage to champions in the late game.
+This aligns with the typical roles of these positions as the primary damage dealers or "carries" of a team.
+We will revisit the analysis of the carrying potential of bot-laners and mid-laners in the hypothesis testing section.

 ## Assessment of Missingness
 <iframe